strepkov/demonstrator/tutorialText/tutorial01.md

         out Q(-2m/s^2:2m/s^2) acceleration, //car's acceleration
         out Q(-180°:180°) steering,         //car's steering
         out B status;                       //whether the simulation is still running

+  // implementation is skipped here, as it is your task to model the behavior }

 ```
 When we have finished with the interface's description, we have to instantiate the actual controller and connect it to the interface.